couchbaselabs/components/README.md

 ## Registering components in Talend Studio

-Detailed steps of registering described on Talend Wiki: https://github.com/Talend/components/wiki/8.-Testing-the-component-in-Talend-Studio
+Detailed steps of registering components are described on the Talend Wiki: https://github.com/Talend/components/wiki/8.-Testing-the-component-in-Talend-Studio

-Here we should brief version.
-Lets assume that Studio has been extracted like this:
+Here is a brief summary.
+Let's assume that Studio has been extracted like this:

     $ cd $HOME/tmp
     ... download distribution archive ...
     $ unzip TOS_DI-20161216_1026-V6.3.1.zip
     $ STUDIO_ROOT=$HOME/tmp/TOS_DI-20161216_1026-V6.3.1

-Now copy bundle into `$STUDIO_ROOT/plugins`
+Now copy the bundle into `$STUDIO_ROOT/plugins`

     $ cp [COUCHBASE_COMPONENTS]/target/components-couchbase-0.1.0-SNAPSHOT-bundle.jar \
          $STUDIO_ROOT/plugins

-The last step is to edit `$STUDIO_ROOT/configuration/config.ini` as it described in wiki page above.
+Finally, edit `$STUDIO_ROOT/configuration/config.ini` as it described in wiki page above.
 The diff should look like this:

 ```diff